PySimpleGUI/PySimpleGUI/readme.md

 The default Element size for PySimpleGUI is `(45,1)`.

 Sizes can be set at the element level, or in this case, the size variables apply to all elements in the form.
-Setting `Size=(20,1)` in the form creation call will set all elements in the form to that size.
+Setting `size=(20,1)` in the form creation call will set all elements in the form to that size.

-In addition to `size` there is a `scale` option.
-Scale will take the Element's size and scale it up or down depending on the scale value.  `scale=(1,1)` doesn't change the Element's size.  `scale=(2,1)` will set the Element's size to be twice as wide as the size setting.
+In addition to `size` there is a `scale` option.  `scale` will take the Element's size and scale it up or down depending on the scale value.  `scale=(1,1)` doesn't change the Element's size.  `scale=(2,1)` will set the Element's size to be twice as wide as the size setting.

 #### FlexForm - form-level variables overview
 A summary of the variables that can be changed when a FlexForm is created

-         DefaultElementSize - set default size for all elements in the form AutoSizeText - true/false autosizing turned on / off Scale - set scale value for all elements ButtonColor - default button color (foreground, background) Font - font name and size for all text items ProgressBarColor - progress bar colors
+         default_element_size - set default size for all elements in the form auto_size_text- true/false autosizing turned on / off scale - set scale value for all elements button_color- default button color (foreground, background)
+         font - font name and size for all text items progress_bar_color - progress bar colors
-         IsTabbedForm - true/false indicates form is a tabbed or normal form BorderDepth - style setting for buttons, input fields AutoClose - true/false indicates if form will automatically close AutoCloseDuration - how long in seconds before closing form Icon - filename for icon that's displayed on the window on taskbar
+         is_tabbed_form - true/false indicates form is a tabbed or normal form border_depth - style setting for buttons, input fields auto_close - true/false indicates if form will automatically close auto_close_duration - how long in seconds before closing form icon - filename for icon that's displayed on the window on taskbar

 ## Elements